How to use Zendesk triggers to auto CC agents on new tickets (and a simpler way)

 Go beyond notifications with intelligent ticket handling

-• AI Triage: Instead of just CC'ing a manager when a ticket from your top client, "Acme Corp," comes in, eesel AI's AI Triage can do a lot more.
-It can instantly recognize the company, automatically tag the ticket as "vip", set the priority to "Urgent", and assign it directly to your Tier 2 specialists.
-That’s a complete action that saves several manual steps.
+• AI triage: Instead of just CC'ing a manager, eesel AI's AI triage can provide a comprehensive response.
+It can instantly recognize a VIP company, automatically tag the ticket, set the priority to "Urgent", and assign it to the correct specialist-all within Zendesk.

-• Intuitive Rules Engine: Building automation rules in eesel AI happens on a visual, user-friendly dashboard.
-You can easily pick which tickets to automate based on any criteria, then tell the AI exactly what to do, whether that's tagging, replying, escalating, or even looking up order info from another system.
+• Intuitive rules engine: Building automation rules in eesel AI happens on a user-friendly dashboard.
+You can easily pick which tickets to automate and define the AI's actions, from tagging to looking up order info.

 Test with confidence before going live